le0pard/re2js/README.md

 There are certain features of PCRE or Perl regular expressions that cannot be implemented in linear time, for example, backreferences, but the vast majority of regular expressions patterns in practice avoid such features.

+## Performance

+The RE2JS engine runs more slowly compared to native RegExp objects.
+This reduced speed is also noticeable when comparing RE2JS to the original RE2 engine.
+The primary reason behind this is the lack of a synchronous threads solution within the browser environment.
+This deficiency is significant because the regex engine requires a synchronous API to operate optimally.

+The C++ implementation of the RE2 engine includes both NFA (Nondeterministic Finite Automaton) and DFA (Deterministic Finite Automaton) engines, as well as a variety of optimizations.
+Russ Cox ported a simplified version of the NFA engine to Go.
+Later, Alan Donovan ported the NFA-based Go implementation to Java.
+I then ported the NFA-based Java implementation to a pure JS version.
+This is another reason why the pure JS version will perform more slowly compared to the original RE2 engine.

+## Reason for this port to exists

+There are several reasons that underscore the importance of having an RE2 vanilla JavaScript (JS) port.

+Firstly, it enables RE2 JS validation on the client side within the browser.
+This is vital as it allows the implementation and execution of regular expression operations directly in the browser, enhancing performance by reducing the necessity of server-side computations and back-and-forth communication.

+Secondly, it provides a platform for simple RE2 parsing, specifically for the extraction of regex groups.
+This feature is particularly useful when dealing with complex regular expressions, as it allows for the breakdown of regex patterns into manageable and identifiable segments or 'groups'.

+These factors combined make the RE2 vanilla JS port a valuable tool for developers needing to work with complex regular expressions within a browser environment.

 ## Development

 Some files like `CharGroup.js` and `UnicodeTables.js` is generated and should be edited in generator files